HELP US TO BRING THE MAYFLOWER INTO THE 21ST CENTURY.

 There are also occasional research trips and volunteers will be encouraged to carry out independent research with support from the project team.

 All ages are welcome and participation is free.
-Come along on a Thursday evening from the end of August to find out more, or get in touch with Georgia on firstname.lastname@example.org or 020 7237 4434
+Come along on a Thursday evening to find out more, or get in touch with Peth on email@example.com or 020 7237 4434

 In 1620 a group of people left England to start a new life across the Atlantic.
 Many were persecuted for their radical beliefs and forced to plan a perilous sea journey to a new land.
 2020 marks the 400th anniversary of the departure of the Mayflower from the river’s edge in Rotherhithe.